andrewsteckley/Z01_SOM_Scribal_Intent/README.md

 This supplemantal material includes a series of Jupyter Notebooks.
 These are:

-* __Z01.1: Golden Corpus for Study__
+* __Z01.1: Study Corpus for Study__
-  * This notebook works through the preparation of an extraction of the of the transliterated Voynichese script from the Voynich Manuscript to form a clean study corpus.
+  * This notebook works through the preparation of a clean study corpus by extraction of data from the transliterated the Voynich Manuscript.

 * __# Z01.2: Token Cohorts__